Physics-50/Module-1/docs/week1.md

 ## Instrumentation

 Your first goal is to create a standing wave with the acoustic levitator.
 At your station you will see three main pieces of equipment that will help you make this happen.
-First, you have a **function generator** (FG, shown on the right; the power supply, PS, will be important later):
+First, you have a **function generator** (FG, shown on the right; the power supply on the left will be important later):

 [![Image of FG](images/fg_and_power.jpg)](images/fg_and_power.jpg)